haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

   "ncvpart" : 2.0,
   "structures_0" : 500,
   "ntrials" : 5,
   ...
+}
 </pre>

 * **Step 10:** Click on the "Submit" button at the bottom left of the interface.

-Upon submission you will be presented with a web page which also contains a link to the previously mentioned haddockparameter file as well as some information about the status of the run.
+Upon submission you will be presented with a web page which also contains a link to the previously mentioned `haddockparameter` file as well as some information about the status of the run.

 <figure align="center">
 <img width="600" src="/education/HADDOCK24/HADDOCK24-protein-protein-basic/submission.png">